CLASSIFICATION NO. 333

-- Hires and supervises technical and clerical staff to provide quality service to citizens and County staff; prepares performance evaluations; recommends and administers progressive discipline; conducts and/or facilitates staff training and development programs; promotes cooperative team efforts among staff and with other County departments.
+- Hires and supervises professional Appraisers, technical and clerical staff to provide quality service to citizens and County staff; establish work goals and project plans; prepares performance evaluations; works with employees to correct deficiencies; recommends and administers progressive discipline; conducts and/or facilitates staff training and development programs; promotes cooperative team efforts among staff and with other County departments.

 - Examines appraisal documents completed by appraisal staff to ensure proper classification of property and accuracy of total values; conducts appraisals of property with unusual or disputable conditions which may affect its value.

 - Prepares and/or supervises the preparation of reports and presentations to the Board of Property Tax Appeals, Department of Revenue (DOR), and Oregon Tax Court regarding contested appraisals and procedures; reviews and critiques expert testimony of others; assists County Counsel in information gathering and answering questions; resolves all assigned cases; presents written and oral expert testimony at tax court hearings if needed.